Welcome to today's edition of the Rush 24-7 podcast.

 The most likely, not the only scenario, is Hillary Clinton is the presumptive Democratic nominee.

-Everybody's gonna have a poll show on how they fare in a general election against Hillary.
+Everybody's going to have a poll showing how they fare in the general election against Hillary.

-They're not gonna not nominate somebody because of common core.
+They're not going to not nominate somebody because of Common Core.

 Trust me.